When it developed in France in the 19th century, the fashion of sea bathing

 the cardiovascular system as well as the respiratory system, while toning up the muscle groups.

-More recently, the Deauville Olympic pool was designed by the architect Roger Taillibert in 1966.
-The 50-meter long pool is filled with seawater pumped from the coast of Deauville and heated to 28°C all year round.
-With its concrete sails and curves, the outside of the pool looks like a shell placed on the sand, facing the sea, sheltered from the sea winds.
-Inside, it is a huge vault that catches the sun and light.
-An ideal place for a swim, a workout or an aquagym class.
+More recently, the Deauville Olympic swimming pool was designed by architect Roger Taillibert in 1966.
+The 50-metre-long pool is filled with seawater pumped from the coast of Deauville and heated to 27°C all year round.
+With its concrete sails and curves, the pool's exterior resembles a shell on the sand, facing the sea and sheltered from the sea breeze.
+Inside, it's an immense vault that catches the sun and the light.
+An ideal place for a swim, workout or aquagym class.